Frank Gruber: Career

 There were numerous publishing houses in New York and he could save money on postage but this led to him walking miles to deliver manuscripts as he had so little money, not even enough for food most of the time.
 He stayed in a room in the Forty Fourth Street Hotel ($10.50 per week).

 In his book, The Pulp Jungle (1967), Gruber details the struggles (for a long time, at least once a day he had tomato soup, which was free hot water in a bowl, with free crackers crumbled in and half a bottle of tomato sauce added) he had for a few years and numerous fellow authors he became friendly with, many of whom were famous or later became famous.

 Early December 1934 and with endless rejection slips, he got a phone call from Rogers Terrill.
 Could he do a 5,500 word filler story for Operator #5 pulp magazine by next day?
 He did and got paid.
 Even better, they wanted another one next month, and another.
 He was then asked to do a filler for Ace Sports pulp, which sold.
 Gruber's income from writing in 1934 was under $400.
 In 1935, his stories were suddenly wanted and he earned $10,000 that year.
 His wife came to live with him (she had been living with relatives) and he lived the good life, moving into a big apartment and buying a Buick ($750).

 January 1942, Gruber decided to try Hollywood, having heard about the huge sums some stories sold for and stayed there till 1946.

 Gruber—who stated that only seven types of Westerns existed—wrote more than 300 stories for over 40 pulp magazines, as well as more than 60 novels, which had sold more than 90 million copies in 24 countries, sixty five screenplays, and a hundred television scripts.
 25 of his books have sold to motion pictures, and he created three TV series: Tales of Wells Fargo, The Texan and Shotgun Slade.
-His first novel, The Peace Marshall, which was rejected by every agent in New York at the time, became a film called The Kansan, starting Richard Dix.
+His first novel, The Peace Marshall, which was rejected by every agent in New York at the time, became a film called The Kansan, starring Richard Dix.
 The book has been reprinted many times with total sales of over one million copies.

 He bragged that he could write a complete mystery novel in 16 days and then use the other 14 days of the month to knock out a historical serial for a magazine.
 His mystery novels included The French Key (for which he sold the motion picture rights for $14,000 in 1945) and The Laughing Fox.

 He was a social drinker in the thirties (regular parties for authors were alcohol only with no food provided), being too busy to become a hard drinker, but later just about gave up alcohol.